 Helicopters alone are not the answer

-That world renowned defence expert, David Milliband, stated that helicopters alone were not the answer.
-Gordon Brown insisted that the Army is properly equipped yet it was obvious that when General Dannatt was in Helmand and being ferried about in a US helicopter the truth is somewhat different, as Sir Richard pithily stated, the reason he was in a US helicopter was because no British one was available.
+That world-renowned defence expert, David Milliband, stated that helicopters alone were not the answer.
+Gordon Brown insisted that the Army is properly equipped yet it was obvious that when General Dannatt was in Helmand and being ferried about in a US helicopter the truth is somewhat different, as Sir Richard pithily stated, the reason he was in a US helicopter was that no British one was available.

-Labour politicians were quick to point out that because many of the casualties were incurred on a foot patrol helicopters would not have made any difference.
-Towards the end of the week the labour spin machine had swung into action with murmurings about Sir Richard angling for a Tory Peerage or well paid job in the private sector by dabbling in a political arena he had no business in.
-The Secretary of State for Defence even had to write to his junior ministers to warn them off a smear campaign which would, if perpetuated, backfire spectacularly.
+Labour politicians were quick to point out that because many of the casualties were incurred on foot patrol helicopters would not have made any difference.
+Towards the end of the week, the labour spin machine had swung into action with murmurings about Sir Richard angling for a Tory Peerage or well-paid job in the private sector by dabbling in a political arena he had no business in.
+The Secretary of State for Defence even had to write to his junior ministers to warn them off a smear campaign that would, if perpetuated, backfire spectacularly.

 Prime Ministers Question Time was dominated by Afghanistan and in particular the issue of equipment with the Prime Minister trotting out the same old meaningless statistics.

-In this toxic political environment its hard to separate fact from fiction, spin from fact and total nonsense from the mainstream media.
+In this toxic political environment, it is hard to separate fact from fiction, spin from fact and total nonsense from the mainstream media.

 Are Helicopters Part of the Answer?